 So I went back down with a tripod and a shift lens, and did a little series.
 It made it as far as Facebook, and one of the images got curated into an Artbridge show (these guys make big prints on billboard material, and hang exhibitions on construction sites).
 My piece hung among street pictures on the back side of the then-new Barclays Center.

 This project failed not because it didn’t work, but because it was maybe a bit too easy.
-Other people had seen the same thing and had the same idea—I mean, if you’re in the city and you ride the subway, you spend a lot of time on those platforms, and if you see a bunch of almost-Gerhard Richter paintings and you have a camera, what else are you going to do?
+Other people had seen the same thing and had the same idea—I mean, if you ride the subway, you spend a lot of time on those platforms … and if you see a bunch of almost-Gerhard Richter paintings and you have a camera in your hands, what else are you going to do?

 From Future Ads.
 Click for more from the series.